DH123104/Glass-Magnifier/ReadMe.txt

-Thank you for downloading Magnifying Glass package !
-This package will bring an amazing "magnifying glass" effect to your game.

 Magnifying effect is designed as a fullscreen postprocess effect.
 The shader has two exposed input parameters.
   1. _CenterRadial ( Vector4 )